paul-hammant/tbd/content/game-changers/index.md

 setting it up that way.
 Much of these were secret to Google until much later, including their recommendations for a 70:20:10 ratio for small:medium:large tests, where 'small' were sub-1ms unit tests (no threading, no I/O), 'medium' were unit tests that didn't qualify for *small* (and probably did TCP/IP headlessly to something), with 'large' being slower more costly Selenium functional tests.
-Pyramid like, and in the early to mid 2000's.
+Pyramid like, and in the early to mid-2000's.

 ### Home-grown CI and tooling